Guilherme Camacho

-Guilherme de Aguiar Camacho (born 2 March 1990), sometimes known as just Camacho, is a Brazilian footballer who plays as a midfielder for Santos.
+Guilherme de Aguiar Camacho (born 2 March 1990), sometimes known as just Camacho, is a Brazilian footballer who plays as a midfielder for CSA.

-Club career
+Career

 Flamengo

 Born in Rio de Janeiro, Camacho joined Flamengo's youth setup at the age of nine, from Madureira.
 In August 2008, he was loaned to Série B side Paraná until the end of the year, as a part of the deal which saw Éverton move in the opposite direction permanently.

 Camacho made his professional debut on 11 October 2008, coming on as a substitute for Giuliano in a 1–1 away draw against Juventude.
 After three further appearances, he returned to Fla for the 2009 campaign.

 Camacho made his first team debut with Flamengo on 15 July 2009, replacing Zé Roberto late into a 1–2 home loss against Palmeiras for the Série A championship.
 He scored his first goal for the club the following 4 April, netting his team's third in a 3–0 away win against Friburguense.

 On 24 September 2010, after being rarely used, Camacho was loaned to Goiás until December.
 On 31 December, he was announced at Bahia also in a temporary deal.

 After featuring regularly for Bahia, Camacho was called back to Flamengo for the 2012 pre-season, but was again rarely used by the club.
 In 2013, he represented Audax Rio on loan, before playing for Grêmio Osasco Audax in the 2014 campaign.